-Weidner is the former Chief Investment Officer and a Member of the Board of Allianz Real Estate.
-Weidner has over 30 years of experience in real estate lending, investment management and operations, as well as corporate banking in Europe and the US.
-Throughout his career, Weidner has focused on building new businesses for German and US-based firms expanding into markets outside their home countries.
+Ronald Weidner is the former chief investment officer and a member of the board of Allianz Real Estate.
+Weidner has more than 30 years of experience in real estate lending, investment management, and operations, as well as corporate banking in Europe and the United States.
+Throughout his career, he has focused on building new businesses for German- and U.S.-based firms expanding into markets outside their home countries.

-Prior to joining Allianz, Weidner held the position of CEO – International – for the Mills Corporation, a US-based REIT engaged in the development, leasing and management of regional shopping centers in the US, Canada and Europe.
+Prior to joining Allianz, Weidner held the position of CEO, international, for the Mills Corporation, a U.S.-based real estate investment trust (REIT) engaged in the development, leasing, and management of regional shopping centers in the United States, Canada, and Europe.

-From 1999 through 2004 Weidner was a Member of the Board of KanAm International and founding partner of WestWind Capital Partners, an affiliate of the KanAm Group.
-WestWind Capital was an investment advisor and asset manager focused on acquiring and managing large Class A office properties and regional shopping centers in the US and Europe.
+From 1999 through 2004, Weidner was a member of the board of KanAm International and founding partner of WestWind Capital Partners, an affiliate of the KanAm Group.
+WestWind Capital was an investment adviser and asset manager focused on acquiring and managing large Class A office properties and regional shopping centers in the United States and Europe.

 Charles B. Leitner III

-Leitner is Chairman of the ULI Greenprint Center for Building Performance, a nonprofit organization created by a global alliance of leading real estate investors to spearhead the industry’s drive to reduce greenhouse gas emissions while creating value in property portfolios.
+Charles Leitner is chairman of the ULI Greenprint Center for Building Performance, a nonprofit organization created by a global alliance of leading real estate investors to spearhead the industry’s drive to reduce greenhouse gas emissions while creating value in property portfolios.

 Kenneth W. Hubbard